Habitat and Biology

 Exploitation

-The catches of Pacific bluefin in the entire Pacific Ocean, by flag and gear, are shown in (
+The catches of Pacific bluefin in the EPO during 1990-2019, by gear, are shown in Table A-2a.
+In recent years, purse-seine vessels accounted for over 90% of the annual catch.

 Table A-2a).

-Bluefin are exploited by various gears in the WPO from Taiwan to Hokkaido.
-Age-0 fish about 15 to 30 cm in length are caught by trolling during July-October south of Shikoku Island and south of Shizuoka Prefecture.
-During November-April, age-0 fish about 35 to 60 cm in length are taken by trolling south and west of Kyushu Island.
+Bluefin are exploited by various gears in the WPO from Taiwan to Hokkaido, Japan.
+Age-0 fish, about 15 to 30 cm in length, are caught by the Japanese troll fishery during July-October south of Shikoku Island and south of Shizuoka Prefecture.
+During November-April, age-0 fish about 35 to 60 cm in length are taken in troll fisheries south and west of Kyushu Island.
 Age-1 and older fish are caught by purse seining, mostly during May-September, between about 30°-42°N and 140°-152°E. Bluefin of various sizes are also caught by traps, gillnets, and other gear, especially in the Sea of Japan.
-Small amounts of bluefin are caught near the southeastern coast of Japan by longlining.
+Additionally, small amounts of bluefin are caught near the southeastern coast of Japan by longlining.
 The Chinese Taipei small-scale longline fishery, which has expanded since 1996, takes bluefin tuna more than 180 cm in length from late April to June, when they are aggregated for spawning in the waters east of the northern Philippines and Taiwan.

 The high-seas longline fisheries are directed mainly at tropical tunas, albacore, and billfishes, but small amounts of Pacific bluefin are caught by these fisheries.
 Small amounts of bluefin are also caught by Japanese pole-and-line vessels on the high seas.

 Bluefin more than about 50 cm in length are most often found in waters where the sea-surface temperatures (SSTs) are between 17° and 23°C. Fish 15 to 31 cm in length are found in the WPO in waters where the SSTs are between 24° and 29°C. The survival of larval and early juvenile bluefin is undoubtedly strongly influenced by the environment.
-Conditions in the WPO probably influence the portions of the juvenile fish there that migrate to the EPO, and also the timing of these migrations.
+Conditions in the WPO probably influence recruitment, and thus the portions of the juvenile fish there that migrate to the EPO, as well as the timing of these migrations.
 Likewise, conditions in the EPO probably influence the timing of the return of the juvenile fish to the WPO.

 See also fishery fact sheet: